bacoords/block-theme/readme.md

 #### Utils/Mixins

 There are a few mixins and functions in the `src/scss/utils` directory that you can use in any of your SCSS files by importing them.
+This includes any `style.scss`, `editor.scss`, or `view.scss` file in a custom block.

 An example:

 ```scss
 @use '../utils';